 Music fans have their pick of performances in various genres throughout the region.
 The Bemidji Symphony Orchestra holds a series of six concerts between October and May, as well as a summer pops show.
 Concerts are held at the Bemidji High School Auditorium and feature post-show conversations with the artists.

 Northeast of Moorhead in Ulen, the Top Hat Theatre brings performers from Minnesota and beyond to the auditorium at Ulen-Hitterdal Public School from fall through spring.
 Further north, Roseau and Thief River Falls both host annual concert series at the local high schools.

 Outdoor entertainment is a big draw in the summer, and often combines camping with some of the biggest names in music.
 Major festivals include Moondance Jam (hard rock) and Moondance Jammin Country Fest in Walker, and Kick’n Up Kountry in Karlstad.

 All summer long, Moorhead’s Bluestem Amphitheater hosts major acts in its 3,000-seat outdoor venue, with recent headliners ranging from Boyz II Men to Weezer.
 Also look for some of your favorite artists performing at Bemidji’s Sanford Center.

 Dramas, Comedies & Musicals

-Find more music and theater performances in our Events calendar.
+Find more information and upcoming performances in our Northwest Minnesota performing arts listings.